awiones/awiones/README.md

-# 💖 Hi there, i'm Awiones
+# 👋 Hi there, i'm Awiones

-I’m currently focused on developing my GitHub Profilinator project, diving into advanced Python for vulnerability scanning, and experimenting with Golang for scripting.
-Feel free to ask me about web development, simulation games, or cybersecurity—I’m always eager to exchange ideas.
+I’m Awiones, a passionate software developer with a deep enthusiasm for exploring various programming languages and technologies.
+While software development is my hobby, I dedicate a significant portion of my time to honing my skills and working on exciting projects.

 <br/>